Titanic: Power

-Titanic was equipped with three main engines—two reciprocating four-cylinder, triple-expansion steam engines and one centrally placed low-pressure Parsons turbine—each driving a propeller.
+Titanic propulsion was supplied by three main engines—two reciprocating four-cylinder, triple-expansion steam engines and one centrally placed low-pressure Parsons turbine—each driving a propeller.
 The two reciprocating engines had a combined output of 30000 hp.
 The output of the steam turbine was 16000 hp.
 The White Star Line had used the same combination of engines on an earlier liner, Laurentic, where it had been a great success.
 It provided a good combination of performance and speed; reciprocating engines by themselves were not powerful enough to propel an Olympic-class liner at the desired speeds, while turbines were sufficiently powerful but caused uncomfortable vibrations, a problem that affected the all-turbine Cunard liners Lusitania and Mauretania.
 By combining reciprocating engines with a turbine, fuel usage could be reduced and motive power increased, while using the same amount of steam.

-The two reciprocating engines were each 63 ft long and weighed 720 tons, with their bedplates contributing a further 195 tons.
+The two reciprocating engines were each 63 ft long and weighed 720 tonnes, with their bedplates contributing a further 195 tonnes.
 They were powered by steam produced in 29 boilers, 24 of which were double-ended and five single-ended, which contained a total of 159 furnaces.
-The boilers were 15 ft 9 in in diameter and 20 ft long, each weighing 91.5 tons and capable of holding 48.5 tons of water.
+The boilers were 15 ft 9 in in diameter and 20 ft long, each weighing 91.5 tonnes and capable of holding 48.5 tonnes of water.

-They were heated by burning coal, 6,611 tons of which could be carried in Titanic's bunkers, with a further 1,092 tons in Hold 3.
-The furnaces required over 600 tons of coal a day to be shovelled into them by hand, requiring the services of 176 firemen working around the clock.
-100 tons of ash a day had to be disposed of by ejecting it into the sea.
-The work was relentless, dirty and dangerous, and although firemen were paid relatively generously, there was a high suicide rate among those who worked in that capacity.
+They were fuelled by burning coal, 6,611 tonnes of which could be carried in Titanic's bunkers, with a further 1,092 tonnes in Hold 3.
+The furnaces required over 600 tonnes of coal a day to be shovelled into them by hand, requiring the services of 176 firemen working around the clock.
+100 tonnes of ash a day had to be disposed of by ejecting it into the sea.
+The work was relentless, dirty and dangerous, and although firemen were paid relatively well, there was a high suicide rate among those who worked in that capacity.

 Exhaust steam leaving the reciprocating engines was fed into the turbine, which was situated aft.
 From there it passed into a surface condenser, to increase the efficiency of the turbine and so that the steam could be condensed back into water and reused.
 The engines were attached directly to long shafts which drove the propellers.
 There were three, one for each engine; the outer (or wing) propellers were the largest, each carrying three blades of manganese-bronze alloy with a total diameter of 23.5 ft.
 The middle propeller was slightly smaller at 17 ft in diameter, and could be stopped but not reversed.

 Titanic's electrical plant was capable of producing more power than an average city power station of the time.
 Immediately aft of the turbine engine were four 400 kW steam-driven electric generators, used to provide electrical power to the ship, plus two 30 kW auxiliary generators for emergency use.
 Their location in the stern of the ship meant they remained operational until the last few minutes before the ship sank.